-Meris Kott — CEO & Director
+Meris Kott — CEO and Director

-Meris Kott has been in international Investment Banking & Financial Consultancy with a focus on targeting companies for investment and acquisition purposes for large multinational corporations.
+Meris Kott has been in international Investment Banking and Financial Consultancy with a focus on targeting companies for investment and acquisition purposes for large multinational corporations.
 Kott has continued providing global bridges for public companies for 25 years and she believes all companies should create global footprints.
 Presently, she is a managing partner at Ludgate Hill Partners in Vancouver, Canada.
 Kott has an economics degree from McGill University.

 Ryan Cheung — CFO